netherphp/standards/README.md

 ```

 To provide access to the Nether namespace without having to include the `\`
-each time you want to access a class in the Nether namespace.
+each time access a class in the Nether namespace is needed.

 ## Method Definitions.

 Methods will be defined in PascalCase.
 The method name itself will be defined
 nether to the access keywords.
-This is to prevent your eyes from having to jump
-left and right constantly while scrolling through the file.
-If you have
-concerns with finding methods by doing something like doing a search for
-"ion SetSomething" then you should instead famliarise yourself with the symbol
-finding feature of your editor.
-Opening braces will be after the method
+Opening braces will be after the method identifier.
-identifier.
 Methods will always have an access keyword.
-If the access keyword
+If the access keyword was going to be
-was going to be omitted, then it will be unomitted with the keyword `public`.
+omitted, then it will be unomitted with the keyword `public`.

 Methods shall be declared as explicit as possible.
 Their arguments should have
 their accepted types declared as well as the return type of the method.
 The
-return type shall be placed nether the method.
+return type shall be placed nether the method with the opening brace after.

-Methods which return nothing, meaning, not an explicit NULL, will even have
+Methods which return nothing, as in not an explicit NULL, will have their type
-their type declared as Void.
-Void methods and functions will not "just end"
+declared as Void.
+Void methods and functions will not "just end", they will
-they will include explicit return when they are done.
-Nullable types are
+include explicit return when they are done.
+Nullable Types are encouraged where
-encouraged where they could make your API more simple to check result against.
+they could make an API more simple to check result against.

 ```php
 <?php